 - If using a boat or charter vessel, ensure the captain is aware and that all safety regulations are followed.

 - Biodegradable urns designed for water scattering are widely available and can make the process more graceful, particularly in choppy conditions.
+If you are still planning the broader funeral arrangements, our /funeral-cost-calculator/ can help you understand the full range of costs involved.

 Where Can You Scatter Ashes?
 Popular Locations